DavidCico/Natural-Language-Processing-With-SVM-For-Sentiment-Analysis/README.md

 ### Prerequisites

 <p align="justify">You need Python 3.x to run the following code.
 You can have multiple Python versions (2.x and 3.x) installed on the same system without problems.
-Python needs to be first installed then SciPy, and finally Seaborn as there are dependencies on packages.</p>
+Python needs to be first installed and then SciPy for the statistical </p>

 In Ubuntu, Mint and Debian you can install Python 3 like this: